flaviotordini/http/README.md

 ## Design

-This library uses the [Proxy design pattern](https://en.wikipedia.org/wiki/Proxy_pattern) to modularize features and make it easy to add them and use them as needed.
+This library uses the [Decorator design pattern](https://en.wikipedia.org/wiki/Decorator_pattern) to modularize features and make it easy to add them and use them as needed.
 The main class is [Http](https://github.com/flaviotordini/http/blob/master/src/http.h), which implements the base features of a HTTP client.
 More specialized classes are:

 - [CachedHttp](https://github.com/flaviotordini/http/blob/master/src/cachedhttp.h), a simple disk-based cache
 - [ThrottledHttp](https://github.com/flaviotordini/http/blob/master/src/throttledhttp.h), implements request throttling (aka limiting)